 Brainstorm a list of WIIFM from a student perspective.

-If you cannot think of more than "because you should know it," then you need to talk to your students and get a better sense of where they are in their learning and where they are going.
+If you can't think of more than "because you should know it," then you need to talk to your students and get a better sense of where they are in their learning and where they are going.
 If you know your students well but you still have a hard time determining the relevance of a topic, perhaps you should consider removing this content from your course.
-Sometimes, what excites you, might not be what excites them.